SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 ### 7.3 Self-Efficacy and Affective Learning Outcomes

 The affective dimension of learning, specifically how students feel while learning, has emerged as a critical factor in educational outcomes.
-Bandura's (1977) foundational work on self-efficacy established that "mastery experiences" are the most powerful source of efficacy beliefs: successful experiences build confidence that generalizes to future challenges, while repeated failures create learned helplessness that persists even when objective circumstances change.
-Pekrun's (2006) Control-Value Theory extended this framework by demonstrating that "achievement emotions" (including frustration, anxiety, and enjoyment) significantly influence learning engagement and persistence.
+Foundational work on self-efficacy established that "mastery experiences" are the most powerful source of efficacy beliefs: successful experiences build confidence that generalizes to future challenges, while repeated failures create learned helplessness that persists even when objective circumstances change (Bandura, 1977).
+Control-Value Theory extended this framework by demonstrating that "achievement emotions" (including frustration, anxiety, and enjoyment) significantly influence learning engagement and persistence (Pekrun, 2006).
 Students who experience frequent frustration during learning develop avoidance behaviors that compound their academic struggles.
-Ryan and Deci's (2000) Self-Determination Theory provided additional theoretical grounding, establishing that intrinsically motivated learning, supported by feelings of competence, autonomy, and relatedness, yields superior outcomes compared to extrinsically motivated performance.
-Csikszentmihalyi's (1990) Flow Theory added that optimal engagement occurs when challenge level matches skill level; too easy and students disengage, too hard and they become frustrated.
-Compeau and Higgins (1995) applied these frameworks to technology-mediated instruction, finding that computer self-efficacy predicts learning outcomes in digital environments.
+Self-Determination Theory provided additional theoretical grounding, establishing that intrinsically motivated learning, supported by feelings of competence, autonomy, and relatedness, yields superior outcomes compared to extrinsically motivated performance (Ryan & Deci, 2000).
+Flow Theory added that optimal engagement occurs when challenge level matches skill level; too easy and students disengage, too hard and they become frustrated (Csikszentmihalyi, 1990).
+These frameworks have been applied to technology-mediated instruction, finding that computer self-efficacy predicts learning outcomes in digital environments (Compeau & Higgins, 1995).

 NOODEIA's findings provide striking empirical support for these theoretical frameworks while demonstrating that AI tutoring may be particularly suited to addressing affective barriers in struggling learners.
 The +144% improvement in confidence (M: 2.56 → 6.25, p < .0001, r = 0.91), the study's largest effect, validates Bandura's emphasis on mastery experiences.
 NOODEIA's design creates frequent opportunities for success through adaptive difficulty that maintains appropriate challenge (consistent with Flow Theory), Socratic scaffolding that guides students to discover correct answers themselves (providing mastery experiences), and immediate positive feedback that reinforces success (strengthening efficacy beliefs).

 The private nature of AI interaction may explain why these effects were so large for our population.
-Bandura identified social comparison as a factor that can undermine self-efficacy, particularly when students observe peers succeeding at tasks they find difficult.
+Social comparison has been identified as a factor that can undermine self-efficacy, particularly when students observe peers succeeding at tasks they find difficult (Bandura, 1977).
 Students with histories of academic failure, characteristic of our sample, are especially vulnerable to negative social comparison in classroom settings.
 NOODEIA eliminates this dynamic entirely: students interact privately with an AI tutor that provides consistent encouragement regardless of how peers are performing.
 This creates optimal conditions for self-efficacy development that traditional classroom instruction cannot replicate.

 The -54% reduction in frustration (M: 5.00 → 2.31, p = .0041, r = 0.75) strongly aligns with Pekrun's Control-Value Theory.
 Traditional instruction produced high frustration levels (M = 5.00), likely because one-size-fits-all pacing left struggling students repeatedly experiencing failure while waiting for tutor attention.
 NOODEIA's adaptive difficulty and on-demand support prevent the frustration spirals that Pekrun's theory predicts will undermine learning engagement.